Noorius/pp2/README.md

-# pp2
+# Programming Principles 2

-All codes for the PP2 course spring semester 2021
+## All codes for the PP2 course spring semester 2021

 Programming Principles 2